thorlindberg/thesis/dissertation/4-2 background-material.md

 As data is transmitted from the client database to the company backend, it reaches GitLab where it is validated based on type requirements.
 The company utilises the TypeScript language to declare types, which is a superset language of JavaScript {"citep":"micro2022typescript"}.
 These types are predominantly Objects specifying value types, but some types are akin to enumerations specifying a range of values.

 Types can specify required values with a non-null type, but also specify optional values by assigning a non-null type and a type null.
 Developers can declare two types and assign a type to the value of another type.
-Type names can be declared with "TypeName[]" to type arrayrized data structures.
+Type names can be declared with "TypeName[]" to type arrayrised data structures.

 ```
 type EnumeratedTypeName = "a" | "b" | "c"